troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 # Final-Course-Project-AI-Agent-Creation

-Problem
+“My system doesn't use Retrieval‑Augmented Generation (RAG).
+All logic and text generation is done narrowly using a HuggingFace model covered as a tool, with no knowledge retrieval or semantic search.”

+Problem:
-Students waste hours trying to organize messy assignment instructions, deadlines, and requirements scattered across multiple platforms.
-A single assignment might involve a Canvas module, a PDF rubric, an email announcement, a screenshot from lecture slides, and a shared Google Doc.
-Because the information is fragmented and inconsistent, students often miss key details, misunderstand expectations, or spend more time deciphering instructions than actually completing the work.
-This creates unnecessary stress, reduces productivity, and leads to preventable mistakes.
+Students waste or take too much time trying to organize messy homework directions, due dates, and requirements scattered across tons of platforms.
+One assignment may have something to do with a Canvas module, a PDF rubric, an email notification, an image from the lecture slides, and a shared Google Doc.
+Because the details are incomplete and incompatible, students frequently miss key information, misunderstand beliefs, or spend extra time deciphering directions instead of actually doing the work.
+This leads to unnecessary stress, decreases productivity, and causes preventable errors.

-Why this matters
+Why this matters:
-Modern academic workflows are chaotic.
-Students juggle multiple classes, each with its own format, structure, and communication style.
-The cognitive load of simply figuring out what to do becomes a barrier to learning.
-Automating this process saves time, reduces errors, and gives students a clear, reliable way to understand and plan their academic tasks.
+Modern academic workflows are disorganized.
+Students handle tons of classes, each with its own format, form, and methods.
+The mental workload of simply thinking about what to do becomes a obstacle to learning.
+Automating this procedure saves time, decreases mistakes, and gives students a understandable, dependable way to comprehend and plan their educational tasks.

-Target Users
+Target Users:
-Primary users: University students managing multiple courses with inconsistent assignment formats
+Primary users: University students handling lots of courses with incompatible assignment formats

-Secondary users: Students with heavy workloads, part‑time jobs, or executive‑function challenges
+Secondary users: Students with huge tasks, part‑time employment, or executive‑function problems

-Context of use: Running the agent through a Python script or notebook to instantly extract requirements, deadlines, and tasks from messy assignment inputs
+Context of use: Running an agent on a Python script or notebook to immediately extract requirements, due dates, and duties from disorganized homework inputs

 Chosen Option
 Architecture Type: Multi‑Agent System